 The Fred Meijer White Pine Trail runs nearly 100 miles from Grand Rapids to Cadillac.
 It has both paved and natural surfaces.
 The trail enters the city at the northeast corner and runs south to North Park St. From North Park St., the trail crosses the Grand River on the North Park St. bridge and connects to Riverside Park in the City of Grand Rapids.
 Parking for Fred Meijer White Pine trail access in the City of Walker is available at Lamoreaux Park, which is located at the intersection of West River Dr. and North Park St.

 The City of Walker has partnered with the West Michigan Trails and Greenways Coalition to assist with the planning, funding, and maintenance of trails and greenways within the City.
-The local arm of this non-profit organization is the Friends of the Walker Highlands Trails.
-If you are interested in helping support area trails and greenways, please contact the West Michigan Trails and Greenways Coalition and they will get you in contact with the appropriate personnel.
+The local arm of this non-profit organization is the Friends of the Fred Meijer Standale Trail.
+You can follow them on Facebook for information on monthly meetings and trail activities.